 There are still ways to thank the people who help you move.
 One option is to offer snacks or meals, especially if your job is extensive.
 Coffee and bagels in the morning, plus sandwiches in the afternoon, are often appreciated.
-Pizza is way too common.
+Unfortunately, pizza is way too typical.
 If this option serves as a tip replacement, see what they’d like to have.

 Hydration is essential for movers.
-Bottled water is a great option, along with tea, lemonade, energy drinks, and other beverages.
+Bottled water is a great option, including tea, lemonade, energy drinks, and other beverages.